-Luxembourg Development Cooperation has been active in South-Eastern Europe since the end of the Kosovo conflict in 1999 – a conflict that displaced unprecedented numbers of people within days, triggering one of the gravest humanitarian crises on the European continent in recent times.
-As a response, an office of the Luxembourgish Development Cooperation was established in Pristina in October 1999, dealing at first mainly with returning refugees and emergency aid, and doing its share to contribute to a vast international reconstruction and rehabilitation effort.
+Luxembourg Development Cooperation has played an active role in South-Eastern Europe since the end of the Kosovo conflict in 1999.
+This conflict saw an unprecedented number of refugees in a matter of days, triggering one of the most severe humanitarian crises on the European continent in the recent past.
+Following these events, a Luxembourg Cooperation Office was established in Pristina, in October 1999.
+At first, it focused mainly on returning refugees and humanitarian aid and participated in the extensive international reconstruction and rehabilitation efforts.

-LuxDev – Luxembourg Development Cooperation Agency - provides technical expertise on the ground.
-LuxDev has naturally been the foremost channel for the delivery of Luxembourg development aid in this region.
-The consolidation, in 2008, of the LuxDev Country Office, based in Pristina, Kosovo, has been of considerable importance, as an operational reflection of this commitment.
+LuxDev, the Luxembourg Development Cooperation Agency, provides technical expertise on the ground.
+LuxDev has naturally been the main channel for delivering Luxembourg development aid in this region.
+Therefore, the consolidation of LuxDev's country office in 2008, based in Pristina, Kosovo, was of considerable importance and the continuation of an operational reflection to cement this engagement.

 The bilateral aid implemented through LuxDev is currently focused on the health and vocational training sectors in Kosovo.